How to Get a Trading of Waste Plastic Trading License in Dubai

 Step 5: Secure your workspace.
 Choose a flexi-desk, shared office, or dedicated unit depending on operational needs.

-Step 6: Pay fees and collect your licence.
-Once payment is confirmed, the trading licence is issued.
+Step 6: Pay fees and collect your license.
+Once payment is confirmed, the trading license is issued.

 Step 7: Open a corporate bank account.
-Use your licence and incorporation documents to open a UAE business bank account.
+Use your license and incorporation documents to open a UAE business bank account.

 Step 8: Apply for visas.
 Process residency visas for shareholders, directors, and employees as required.